eberhab/m20/emulation_with_retroarch.md

 # RetroArch on RetroPie

-RetroPie is more versatile than pure RetroArch, so setup is also a bit more complex, with the advantage, that an up to date MAME core is readily available, as well as stand alone MAME.
+RetroPie is more versatile than pure RetroArch, so setup is also a bit more complex.
+It offers a few more handy rom loading options beyond softlists and individual _cmd_ files.
+Standalone MAME is also available.

 This guide is based on 32bit RetroPie 4.8, RetroArch v1.12, incl.
 MAME v0.251 running on a Raspberry Pi 4B (8GB).
 At the time of writing, there is no pre-built 64bit SD card image available.
-While RetroPie 64bit can be installed manually on Raspberry Pi OS, it is no guaranteed that things will behave identical to what is described here.
+While RetroPie 64bit can be installed manually on Raspberry Pi OS, it is not guaranteed that things will behave identical to what is described here.

 The RetroPie directory structure should eventually look like this: